gotreasa/gotreasa-berlin-clock/_NOTES.md

 ## Pomodoro 14

-- 🚧 Review the criteria for the brown belt
+- ok Review the criteria for the brown belt
+  - Missing:
+    - CLI
+    - Deal with Sonar issues
+    - IaC
+    - Low fidelity sketches for CLI
+- 🚧 Address the Sonar issues
+- ⚠ Create low fidelity sketch of the CLI